Intergenerational Pre-Kindergarten Program

-- All state required immunizations must be in process by Tuesday, August 20, 2021, (first day of school).
+- All state required immunizations must be in process by the first day of school.

 - All other applicants’ names will be maintained on waiting lists at the Administrative Services Center.

-- CONFIRMATION OF ENROLLMENT ON AUGUST 5 OR 6 IS REQUIRED FOR ALL PRE-K STUDENTS.
+- CONFIRMATION OF ENROLLMENT IS REQUIRED FOR ALL PRE-K STUDENTS.

-Application will be available here February 22, 2021
+Application will be available here on February 21, 2023

 Frequently Asked Questions